palletorsson/artandtechnlogyreadings/README.md

 # Art and Technlogy reading

-This is a collaction of link to text relating to art and technology.
+This is a collection of link to text relating to art and technology.

 **Activism and Participation**